Frequently asked questions

 How long will I stay in the same band?

 You may normally only remain in Band P for 3 months, however if you are in band P and we agree that you are homeless, you will only have 28 days to bid for a home.
 After this your application will be reviewed to decide whether it continues to warrant such a high level of priority.
-If you are in Bands 1, 2, 2R or 3 you will remain in that band unless your circumstances change and your application is awarded a different level of priority.
+If you are in Bands 1, 2, 2R you will remain in that band unless your circumstances change and your application is awarded a different level of priority.

 What if my circumstances change?